Understanding Return To Invoice Cover In Car Insurance

-You can request a claim against your car insurance policy in several circumstances, which may range from a broken headlight to the theft of your car.
+You can request a claim against your car insurance in several circumstances, which may range from a broken headlight to the theft of your car.

-However, in situations, where your car becomes irrevocable due to the theft, fire or any other unfortunate event.
+However, in situations, where your car becomes irrevocable due to theft, fire or any other unfortunate event.
 In such cases, insurance companies pay an amount equivalent or up to the car’s insured declared value (IDV), which is lesser than the invoice value of your car, i.e., what you actually paid while purchasing it.

 Here comes the return to invoice add-on cover, with which you become entitled to receive the invoice value of your car as compensation rather than the IDV, in the case of the total loss of the car.
 The invoice value that you would get includes the road tax and registration charges of your car in addition to its market price.

 For instance, if you have a car that you purchased with an invoice value of Rs.
 5.20 lakh, which includes Rs.
 5,000 as registration charges and Rs.
 15,000 as road tax.
 This means that the car’s selling price is Rs.
 5 lakh.
 However, in case it gets stolen or gets completely damaged, then with the comprehensive policy or standalone own-damage plan, you would only get Insured Declared Value (IDV) of your car, i.e., Rs.
 5 lakh less depreciation.
 It will bring a loss of at least Rs.
 20,000 for you as you have paid Rs.
 5.20 lakh for it.
 Hence, if you own an invoice protection cover, you could get a claim as much as Rs.
 5.20 lakh and refrain yourself from suffering any loss.

 Below are some crucial points you need to know about the Return To Invoice add-on cover:

 - Generally, this add-on can be bought for cars not older than 3 years of age.